VilleSalonen/maanmittauslaitos2citiesskylines/README.md

 Last argument is an optional scale factor which can be used to increase contrast between the lowest and highest points.

-Conversion is quite slow.
-On my shared Linux host it takes about 50 seconds to convert a single grid cell.
-If you have ideas for optimization, please send me a pull request.
-I'm not that experienced Python programmer so I can use the help.

-If you want to join mutiple grid areas together, use your favorite image manipulation tools such as Photoshop, GIMP or ImageMagick.
+If you want to join multiple grid areas together, use your favorite image manipulation tools such as Photoshop, GIMP or ImageMagick.

-Finally use these instructions to import height maps into Cities: Skylines map editor.
+Finally use these instructions to import height maps into Cities: Skylines map editor: http://www.skylineswiki.com/Map_Editor#Import_Heightmap